Tsawwassen/hme/README.md

 ## 11/04/2023
 - Starting label printer function
 - Labels will be 3"x2" and will have demo number, barcode of the demo number, serial number, make(?), model(?), size(?)
+## 11/05/2023
+- Imported the shelf label component into the HME project
+- Had to do minor changes on how the component is mounted, but it wasn't too bad
+- Also added the @page->margin to SCSS file so that the user does not need to change the margin when printing

 # Long Term goals
 - Update for the inventory data is formatted to be something like [... {part_number: , count:{ expected: , actual: , difference: }}...]